 If you can, you need to take advantage of something like this.
 Probably the best people for the Companion Pass are people like my friend, who have a newborn baby on the way.
-Since babies fly for free until they’re 2 years old, someone snagging a Companion Pass in that situation can basically fly three people for free.
+Since babies fly for free until they’re 2 years old, someone snagging a Companion Pass in that situation can basically fly three people for free for 2 years.
 Just think about what a new family can do with all that travel.

 If you have a use for it, the Companion Pass is just way too good to miss out on.
 And like with all things credit cards, you never know if it’ll stick around.
 My advice is to always grab what you can, while you can.